What is Straight Through Processing?

 • Automated data validation: Built-in rules engines verify transaction data accuracy and completeness

-• Exception-based management: Only transactions that fail automated validation require manual review
+• Exception-based management: Only transactions that fail automated validation require manual review (typically 30-75% of volume in practice)

 • End-to-end connectivity: Direct communication between all systems involved in the transaction lifecycle